 However, if you are a tech blogger, or somebody commenting on software development, web design, and digital life in general, then to maintain your credibility, you should invest the time and effort to configure and run your own server.

 It will allow you to experiment with things and make your writing better informed.
 You can attract a lot of readers with stories about the times you screwed up your server and how you fixed it.

-The WordPress community acts as a potent check on the likes of Google and Facebook, a remedy for the concentration of the world’s data in a few number of corporate hands.
-Like Namecheap, Automattic is a staunch supporter of an open internet for everyone.
+The WordPress community acts as a potent check on the likes of Google and Facebook, a remedy for the concentration of the world’s data in a few corporate hands.
+Like Namecheap, Automattic is a staunch supporter of open internet for everyone.

 You maintain control over your data, user stats, and which third parties have access to it while using WordPress hosting.
 You don’t even have to give up variety or convenience of use in order to achieve all of this.
 WordPress is a distributed project that can evolve with evolving technology and rewards people’s long-term efforts.